0xDBFB7/ionprinter/documents/log/log.md

 I'm not physics-ing correctly.
-Sure, I've got this laplace sim and everything, but there are things going on here that I don't quite understand - base essentials like where the energy is coming from and how the potential fields work..
+Sure, I've got this laplace sim and everything, but there are things going on here that I don't quite understand - base essentials like where precisely the extraction energy is coming from.
+Fucking idiot.
+Anyways, I'm going to build it now.

+The best I've gotten so far is this:

 ## Quick notes